felipetovarhenao/bell-tutorials/public/markdown/09_null.md

 `null` in _bell_ signifies:

-- **No value**: It’s not a number, symbol, or list — it’s simply _absence_ of a values.
+- **No value**: It’s not a number, symbol, or list — it’s simply _absence_ of a value.
 - **Discarded results**: Statements or expressions can result in `null` if explicitly nullified, or there’s no return value, or an operation didn't evaluate as expected.

-Think of `null` as silence: it's the absence of sound but still plays an important role in music.
+This wil shortly be explained in more detail.

 ## Printing `null`